 At 110 Total Dentistry we provide an out-of-hours emergency service as well as emergency appointments within practice hours.
 We can also open at weekends if required.
 We offer this service to both registered and non-registered patients.
-Our team can treat you on the same day for anything that may require immediate attention.
+We can treat you on the same day if you require immediate assistance.
 Some of the following are considered dental emergencies.

 - Wisdom tooth pain

 - Broken crown, veneers or bridges